Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: HEURISTIC APPROACH

-This Section presents a heuristic algorithm as a simpler alternative to the MILP, capable of solving the RAN configuration problem in reduced time.
-This heuristic performs the selection of VC, unit placement and routing for FH and MH, while meeting the bandwidth, latency and resource utilization constraints.
-Additional variables are employed and introduced in \cref{tab:Notation_heur}. and are described along this section.
-The heuristic consists of three main components: a main algorithm, a RAN configuration selection part, and an energy minimization function.
-The main algorithm runs the RAN configuration process until all slices are assigned their respective configurations.
-It then runs the energy minimization function to modify the gNB-slice RAN configurations so that the overall energy consumption is reduced.
+This section presents a heuristic approach as an alternative to the MILP formulation, enabling the RAN configuration problem to be solved with significantly lower computational demand.
+The proposed heuristic jointly performs VC selection, unit placement, and FH/MH routing while satisfying bandwidth, latency, and resource-utilization constraints.
+Additional variables are introduced in \cref{tab:Notation_heur} and described throughout this section.
+The proposed heuristic consists of three components: a RAN configuration algorithm, a placement and routing module with a configuration handler, and an energy minimization module.
+First, a feasible solution is constructed incrementally and subsequently refined to reduce energy consumption.
+During the configuration phase, VCs are selected based on slice service requirements, with computationally intensive slices assigned more distributed configurations to shift processing toward the network edge.
+Processing units are deployed on the nearest feasible nodes while prioritizing active resources to minimize infrastructure activation.
+Transport paths are determined using shortest-route selection, favoring already utilized links to promote traffic consolidation.
+After assigning feasible configurations to all slices, the energy minimization module reallocates gNB-slice RAN configurations to consolidate processing load and enable the deactivation of underutilized PPs.